turtacn/alameda-1/GOVERNANCE.md

 ## Maintainership
 The Governing Board appoints or removes Maintainers.
 All Maintainers must comply with the policies made by the Governing Board.

-The founding member has the right to appoint a maintainer without conditions.
+Each founding member has the right to appoint a maintainer without conditions.
 New maintainers are proposed by one member of the Governing Board, and are elected by 2/3 majority vote of the Governing Board.

 Maintainers can be removed by a 2/3 majority organization vote.